Tiền Boa ở Malaysia: Những Điều Cần Biết Năm 2026

 What does ++ mean on Malaysian menus?

-The ++ means a 10% service charge and 6% government tax will be added to the listed prices.
-A MYR 50 dish will cost approximately MYR 57.60 after charges.
+The ++ means a 10% service charge and 6% government service tax will be added to the listed prices.
+A MYR 50 dish becomes approximately MYR 57–58 after both charges.
+Budget for this when ordering.

 Do I tip at Malaysian hawker stalls?